-Recently, we had the chance to taste the delicious biscuits from the Biscuit Bitch in Seattle and decided to try making our own biscuits at home.
+Recently, we had the chance to taste the delicious biscuits from the Biscuit Bitch in Seattle and decided to try making our batch following this biscuit recipe at home.
 You can find our biscuit recipe below.
 And, see how our attempt to replicate the “Canadian Bitch” turned out.

 Buttery Biscuit Recipe

 - 2 tablespoons baking powder